MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances-using-view-filters/code-sample.md

 }
 ```

-## Multiple Filters on Attribute Forms
+## Multiple filters on attribute forms

 Requested data: Get all report or cube data where the value of items are The Painted Word and Hirschfeld on Line.